Hendrich/book-catalog/docs/IMPLEMENTATION_ARCHITECTURE_V2.md

 ## ðŸŽ¯ Implementation Overview

-This document provides detailed implementation guidelines for lab Catalog App V2, including code examples, configuration setups, and deployment strategies for the enhanced features.
+This document provides detailed implementation guidelines for Script Labs App V2, including code examples, configuration setups, and deployment strategies for the enhanced features.

 ---